simonverret/simonverret.github.io/_posts/2018-11-15-visual-greens-functions.markdown

 layout: post
 title:  "Visual Introduction to Green's Functions"
 categories:
-updated: 2018-11-17
+updated: 2019-07-29
 comments: true
 mathjax: true
 ---

-Last May, I was invited to give the first talk of CIFAR's quantum materials summer school with an introduction to Green's function.
-My slides were really appreciated, so I made a post out of them.
-Sharing this post is one of the main reasons I put this website together, so don't hesitate to post your questions in the comments section at the end.
+Just after finishing my PhD, in the spring of 2018, I was invited to give the first talk of the [CIFAR's quantum materials summer school](https://www.physique.usherbrooke.ca/cifar2018/).
+I had wanted to craft an introduction to Green's function for a long time.
+My slides were really appreciated, so I made this post out of them.
+Sharing this post is one of the main reasons I put this website together, so don't hesitate to post your questions in the comments section at the end if you have some.

 Disclaimer: this intro is very different from the "standard" presentation of Green's functions.
-In particular, here you are not required to know about second quantization, and for this reason  my introduction cannot be extended to interacting systems, which is the usual reason to work with Green's function.
-I refer two books at the end for standard, more complete approaches.
+In particular, knowledge about second quantization is not required.
+For this reason, my introduction cannot be easily extended to interacting systems, which is the usual reason to work with Green's function.
+I recommend two books at the end of this page for a more standard and more complete introduction to the subject.

 <br>